-Enrollment will be on a 10 week program for summer 2018.
+We will offer a 9-week program for summer 2023.
 Agreements, Emergency Consent Forms and Food Program Enrollment Forms must be signed upon enrollment in the Program.
-Families are encouraged to provide frequent updates to such forms, if changes in personal circumstances warrant such modifications.
+Families are encouraged to provide frequent updates to these forms if changes in personal circumstances warrant such modifications.

-Upon enrollment in the SSAP you will receive a letter confirming your weeks and a request for the payment of a 2 week holding fee in order to hold your child's place in the program.
-This fee will be applied to your child's first 2 weeks of camp tuition.
+Upon enrollment in the SSAP you will receive a letter confirming your weeks and a request for the payment of a 1 week holding fee to hold your child's place in the program.
+This fee will be applied to your child's first week of camp tuition.

 A SSAP welcome packet will be distributed to your family in early spring.
-This packet will include teacher bios, information about the camp and field trips and forms that must be completed prior to the start of camp.
+This packet will include information about the camp, field trips, and forms that must be completed prior to the start of camp.